Jennifer Meyer: Personal life

 Meyer met actor Tobey Maguire in 2003, while he was shooting Seabiscuit at Universal Studios, and they became engaged in April 2006.
 Their daughter was born November 10, 2006.
 Meyer and Maguire married on September 3, 2007, in Kona, Hawaii.
 Their second child, a son, was born on May 8, 2009.
 In October 2016, Maguire and Meyer announced their separation.
-They officially separated in 2016.
-On October 30, 2020, Meyer filed for divorce.
+Their divorce was finalized in 2020.

+In September 2024, Meyer announced her engagement to Geoffrey Ogunlesi, the son of Nigerian billionaire Adebayo Ogunlesi.